tests-always-included/metalsmith-data-loader/README.md

 Usage
 -----

 Include this like you would include any other plugin.
+First, a CLI example that shows the default options.
+You don't need to specify any options unless you want to override their values.

+    {
+        "plugins": {
+            "metalsmith-data-loader": {
+                "dataProperty": "data",
+                "directory": "models/",
+                "match": "**/*",
+                "matchOptions": {},
+                "removeSource": false
+            }
+        }
+    }

+And here is the JavaScript example.
+This includes brief descriptions of each of the options.

     // Load this, just like other plugins. var dataLoader = require("metalsmith-data-loader");